Azerbaijan–Canada relations: Cultural relations

 "Azerbaijan film Festival" was held in Montreal, Canada on 12–14 September 2014.

 On October 24–25, 2015, concert named "Oyan" by National Artist of Azerbaijan Firangiz Alizadeh's was held in Toronto, Canada.

 "An Evening of Khojaly Genocide Commemoration" organized by the Alberta Azerbaijani Cultural Society (ALACS) and the University of Calgary's Azerbaijani Student Association (AzSA) was held at the University of Calgary on February 26, 2016.

+Resident diplomatic missions

+Canada does not maintain an embassy in Armenia but handles accreditation through the Canadian embassy in Anakara, Turkey, but does maintain a VFS Global Canada Visa Application Centre in Baku at 23 Izmir St. The ambassador of Canada to Turkey is also accredited to Azerbaijan, while Azerbaijan opened its embassy in Ottawa in 2004.